paybygroup/slate/source/index.html.md

 ##### »» percentage
 Percent of the total purchase cost due for this payment, which must be an integer.
 All payments on a purchase must sum to 100.
+If you are not doing installment or deposit payments, this is most likely "100".

 ##### »» due_deadline
 Datetime by when this payment must be submitted to the merchant for the purchase to be valid.
 It is required for all payments after the first payment but may be passed for the first, or only, payment as well.

+##### » consumer_field_schemas
+The set of consumer fields that should be attached to this purchase, by name, and their accompanying options.
+If any consumer_field_schemas are passed, then they override all default consumer_field_templates for the merchant.

 > Example responses